 - 17.12.3 The Student will be promptly informed in writing of the decision of the Vice-Chancellor, with the grounds for this action and the supporting evidence made clear, usually in the form of the risk assessment.
-It will be emphasised that this is not a disciplinary matter and the Student will be signposted to the Student Life and Wellbeing Service and Student Engagement Team for appropriate advice and support.
-International students will be signposted to the visa team.
-Details of the 'Appeal Stage' (regulation 17.13) will also be provided. - 17.12.4 Copies of the Vice-Chancellor's report will also be sent to the Student's Faculty and any other relevant officers of the University. - 17.12.5 When the Vice-Chancellor has delegated the power to restrict or suspend under these regulations (Appendix 1), the Head of Student Life (or nominee) will provide the Vice-Chancellor with a copy of the risk assessment and inform them of any recommendations and actions taken. - 17.12.6 Any proposed change or removal of a Precautionary Restriction, Precautionary Suspension, or other precautionary action by the University under these procedures, will require a further case conference (regulation 17.11.3) at which a further risk assessment will be undertaken and the actions of the University previously agreed, will be reviewed.
+It will be emphasised that this is not a disciplinary matter and the Student will be signposted to the Student Advice and Support Team for appropriate advice and support.
+International students who are subject to immigration conditions will be referred to the appropriate team for advice and guidance.
+Details of the 'Appeal Stage' (regulation 17.13) will also be provided. - 17.12.4 Copies of the Vice-Chancellor's report will also be sent to the Student's Faculty and any other relevant officers of the University. - 17.12.5 When the Vice-Chancellor has delegated the power to restrict or suspend under these regulations (Appendix 1), the Head of Student Advice and Support (or nominee) will provide the Vice-Chancellor with a copy of the risk assessment and inform them of any recommendations and actions taken. - 17.12.6 Any proposed change or removal of a Precautionary Restriction, Precautionary Suspension, or other precautionary action by the University under these procedures, will require a further case conference (regulation 17.11.3) at which a further risk assessment will be undertaken and the actions of the University previously agreed, will be reviewed.